MET CS 667 -- Enterprise Java

 The course grading will consist of a series of programming problems, a mid term exam,

-and a final exam.
+and a final programming project and presentation.
 For the course work, we will use JBoss application

 during some of the lectures and also work using Remote Desktop Connection from home.